How can you tell if your ducks are laying eggs? Which of your ducks are laying eggs and which aren’t? This guide will help you find the answer!

 1. Some ducks are laying eggs, some aren’t.

-- You have five duck hens and you discover two eggs in their house.
-How do you know which ones laid the eggs?
+You have a flock of female ducks and you discover two eggs in their house.
+How do you know which ducks laid the eggs?

 Thankfully, there are some telltale signs that will help you determine when your ducks are about to lay or are currently laying…

 How to tell if your duck is laying eggs (or about to lay eggs)…

 One of the reasons we chose Welsh Harlequins ducks is because they’re regarded as one of the most sociable breeds (in addition to other attributes).
 We also made sure to handle our flock frequently as they grew up, giving them lots of treats so they had positive associations with the experience.

 In addition to making them more like pets/family members than production animals, this practice has also meant that we can regularly “inspect” our ducks for any potential injuries or problems.
 (Read our article, 3 tips to get your ducks to like you, to learn more.)

 What does this have to do with telling if your ducks are laying eggs?
 A lot…